Reinaldo (footballer, born 1989)

-Reinaldo Manoel da Silva (born 28 September 1989), simply known as Reinaldo, is a Brazilian professional footballer who plays as a left-back for Grêmio.
+Reinaldo Manoel da Silva (born 28 September 1989), simply known as Reinaldo, is a Brazilian professional footballer who plays as a left-back for Mirassol.

 Club career

-Born in Porto Calvo, Alagoas, Reinaldo played for São Paulo state lowly sides, notably at Paulista FC.
-On 16 May 2012 he joined Série A side Sport Recife until the end of the season, on loan from Penapolense.
+Born in Porto Calvo, Alagoas, Reinaldo began his career with Penapolense before moving on loan to Paulista.
+On 16 May 2012, he joined Série A side Sport Recife on loan until the end of the season.

-Reinaldo made his top flight debut on 27 May, coming on as a late substitute in a 0–0 draw at Santos FC.
+Reinaldo made his top flight debut on 27 May 2012, coming on as a late substitute in a 0–0 draw at Santos FC.
 He finished the season with 24 appearances (18 starts, 1696 minutes of action), but experiencing relegation nonetheless.

-On 29 May 2013 Reinaldo joined São Paulo FC also on loan.
+On 29 May 2013, Reinaldo joined São Paulo FC also on loan.
 On 30 November, after featuring regularly for the side, Tricolor bought him outright.

 On 8 February 2016, Reinaldo was loaned to Ponte Preta until the end of the year.
 On 28 December, he renewed his contract until 2018 and moved to Chapecoense also in a temporary deal.

+Back to São Paulo after scoring a career-best nine goals at Chape, Reinaldo became a first-choice for the club and winning the 2021 Campeonato Paulista.
+On 7 December 2022, he was announced at Grêmio on a two-year contract.

+On 6 January 2025, Reinaldo was announced at top tier newcomers Mirassol.